Updated: Jul 21

 Oh hold me, for I am afraid.

 The third stanza is a description of the baby’s growth.
 Soon the baby will develop by holding the strength of its father and the flesh of its mother (as a mother is the one who feeds the baby with her breasts).
-It would be their important person in this whole world which would grow like a tree under their bloodline.
+It would be the important person in this whole world who would grow like a tree under their bloodline.

 In the final stanza, the woman says the baby they have made will soon become a maker in future.
 It is the source of the rising question and it will be the answer to it in future.
 The baby is now developing in the dark which is soon to be out by a blade cut to see the dawn in the world.
 Now the woman asks her husband to hold her tight as she is afraid of the labour pain.
 The poem ends in the dawn.